renn0xtek9/backup_to_harddrive/CONTRIBUTING.md

 # Contributing

-It is recommended to the *Reopen in container feature*
+It is recommended VSCode IDE with the *Reopen in container feature* (devcontainer)

 ## Developer how to